A Guided Tour of Oahu, Hawaii

 Back on the Kalanianaole Highway, Isaac takes us to the outskirts of Waikiki and, as we get closer to Diamond Head, we can see the undulating path to the top of this peak.
 If we had not flown over this earlier today, we would have made time to make this hike too, affording you as it does a fine view of this dormant volcano’s impressive crater.

 Further along the coast, Koko Head, another imposing cone looms into view, but somewhat unexpectedly, we turn into a residential cul-de-sac.
-This, it turns out, is the best way to access the cascading layers of volcanic rock that lead down to a spectacular natural phenomenon commonly known as the Spitting Wall.
+This, it turns out, is the best way to access the cascading layers of volcanic rock that lead down to a spectacular natural phenomenon commonly known as the Spitting Cave.
 Waves pound the coast here, filling a submerged cave to capacity until the pressure sends the seething foam in a dramatic arc across the water.

 Much to the chagrin of authorities, thrill seekers leap into the expelled water here.
 We, on the other hand, are happy to watch from a safe, elevated distance.